leenasoowq/SmartBot/README.md

 | Vector Store      | ChromaDB                   |
 | Framework         | LangChain + Streamlit      |
 | Deployment        | Localhost / Cloud-ready    |

 ---

-## 🙏 Acknowledgements

-This project was built with great passion and commitment to creating a helpful, real-world learning tool.
-It has received encouraging feedback from users.

-I hope my efforts are evident in the design and implementation of **SmartBot** — and I respectfully request that this dedication be reflected in my evaluation.

----